The-Data-for-Children-Collaborative/noral-platform-research/research/02-stakeholder-workshop/README.md

 - Things they didn't like about the tool / platform.
 - Things they would like to improve about the tool / platform.

-All the findings from the section of the workshgit op was consolidated along with an in-depth design audit of the most frequently mentioned platforms.
+All the findings from the section of the workshop was consolidated along with an in-depth design audit of the most frequently mentioned platforms.
 All the design audit work can found at the following [link](https://github.com/The-Data-for-Children-Collaborative/noral-design-research/tree/main/design-audit).

 ### Feature Feedback